How To Get To Know Someone And Reduce Anxiety On A First Date

 The study was a five-year follow-up of 80 individuals who had previously undergone an online cognitive-behavioral therapy (CBT) treatment for social anxiety disorder.
 Researchers noted that the improvements participants had experienced after treatment were sustained after five years and concluded that online therapy could produce "large and enduring effects."
 These findings are consistent with several similar studies that concluded that online counseling could help manage symptoms of an array of mental health issues.

 Online therapy is often an effective tool for those seeking help with social interactions.
-With online therapy through an online platform like BetterHelp, you can connect with a licensed counselor via videoconference, messaging, live chat, or voice call from the comfort of your home or wherever you have an internet connection.
+With online therapy through a platform like BetterHelp, you can connect with a licensed counselor via videoconference, messaging, live chat, or voice call from the comfort of your home or wherever you have an internet connection.

 Takeaway